 Severne has now introduced a dedicated wind foil sail, the Foil Glide, for recreational wind foils.
-The design is derived from the very successful race sail the Hyperglide.
-With only 4 late and 2 cambers this is an extremely light.
+The design is derived from the very successful race sail the Hyper Glide.
+With only 4 battens and 2 cambers this is an extremely light.
 Available in 3 sizes.
 We’ve looked at all three of them.
 Read our findings below.

 Severne Foil Glide:

 – Size 5,0m2 | mast 4,32 m | 4 battens + 2 RDM cams | 3,0 kg | msrp € 649,-

 – Size 6,0m2 | mast 4,65 m | 4 battens + 2 RDM cams | 3.35 kg | recommended retail price € 715,-

 – Size 7,0m2 | mast 4,89 m | 4 battens + 2 RDM cams | 3.6 kg | recommended retail price € 779,-

 The Sevene Foil Glide is a freeride/freerace foil sail with only 4 sailpasses, 2 of which are equipped with a camber.
 This sail is designed for RDM masts and on all sides has been tried to make the sail as light as possible.
 And it worked!
 The 5.0m2 has the same weight as the 5.0m2 Severne Blade.
 The cambers rotate super well.
 As easy as a sail without cambers.
 Most windsurfing sails have 5 or more battens.
 This provides extra weight, but also for stability during windsurfing.
 So we are curious what the stability of these sails is, especially of the 7.0m2!